 You'll need to have a 3G handset and mobile tariff that supports tethering.
 You can set your phone up to create a wi-fi hotspot, which you can then use with other wi-fi devices to get online wherever you are.

 Once set up, any data you use will come out of your phone's monthly mobile data allowance.

-Smartphones are fast becoming the norm and if you use your phone to constantly search the web, you need to watch the amount of data you use.
+Smartphones are fast becoming the norm.
+If you use your phone to constantly search the web, you need to watch the amount of data you use.
 As more data-hungry apps are released, it's fair to question whether you'll chomp through your data allowance quickly each month and wind up paying a wedge for more.

 For checking emails, looking at Facebook and watching the odd YouTube video, 500MB should be more than enough.

 To give you a rough idea, one of our techies, MSE Joe, has an iPhone 4 on Orange with a data allowance of 750MB/month.
 He doesn't use even half of this, averaging about 350MB of data a month using Spotify, Twitter, Facebook and email apps.
 He doesn't watch any videos, though.

 Downloading videos, TV shows or other web-heavy apps may take you over your limit and incur heavy charges.

 If you're worried about data use, try using the free Onavo app mentioned below.

 Though there's an increasing number of tariffs offering 1GB+ and "unlimited" data, if you're an average user it's unlikely you'll really get through this much.
 Especially as free wi-fi hotspots are now just about everywhere.

 Vodafone suggests a data allowance of 500MB will let you read and reply to approximately 100 emails, view 92 BBC News stories, AND browse around 44 mobile web pages every day.